Skip to Main Content

 MLA: (Smith 639)

-In APA, you are expected to include the author’s name, the year of publication, and the page number if you directly quoting a source.
+In APA, you are expected to include the author’s name, the year of publication, and the page number if you are directly quoting a source.
 In MLA, you would just include the author’s name and the page number, with no comma.

 In Chicago style, you would use a superscript number in your sentence and a footnote to cite your sources.
 A footnote for the same source referred to above would look like this: